Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 The entire campaign has been ensured completable, with nearly every custom event synced, as well as optimizations made to make the experience run as smoothly as possible.

 ## Supported Platforms
-- SteamVR
+- Steam PCVR
-- Oculus PCVR
+- Meta PCVR
-- Oculus Quest
+- Meta Quest

 ## Crossplay Support
 All platforms are able to crossplay together.
-In order to do so, you simply have to select the same "Networking Layer" in BONEMENU and restart the game.
-The option is under BONELAB Fusion -> Network Layer Manager -> Target Layer.
-Note that some layers may be unsupported on some platforms.
+In order to do so, you must log in to the same Networking Layer upon opening the menu.<br>
+Note that the Meta Quest platform has "Proxy" versions of the PCVR layers, but they will connect to each other just fine.

 # Additional Content
 ## Modules, Gamemodes, and the Bitmart